 We’re not sure!
 Why is the Gallbladder emptying too slowly?
 Why are stones being formed?
 Is the problem in the Gallbladder or in the ducts?

-Bacteria, food additives, food intolerances like eggs and gluten, hydrogenated oils and poor Liver and Thyroid function all contribute to Biliary “Sludge”.
+Bacteria, viruses, lack of healthy Microbiome, food additives, food intolerances like eggs and gluten, hydrogenated oils and poor Liver and Thyroid function all contribute to Biliary “Sludge”.

 Can Gluten and Eggs Cause Gallbladder Problems?

 In my experience… YES!
 Studies report a link between eggs, gluten and biliary inflammation.